Sudeep458/AI_Assistant/README.md

 ## Example Queries

-1. "What's the weather like in London?"
+1. "What's the weather like in Bengaluru?"
 2. "Give me today's top news."
-3. "Tell me about the weather in Tokyo."
+3. "Tell me about the weather in Yelahanka."